So just how much does a bike lock cost these days anyway?

 By securing the entire bike the owner prevents a potential thief from either rolling the bike away or stealing the valuable wheels.

 Foldable locks also come with built-in combination locks or loops to allow the owner to supply the lock of choice.
-Click here to read more about the folding locks.
+Click here to read more about the best folding locks.

-Cost of U Style Lock:
+U Style Lock

 A third option for bike security is the “U” style lock.
 As with the other types of bike locks, a quality U style lock comes in hardened steel that is nearly impossible to cut through without a cutting torch.